 Pet Travel Regulations: Know The Rules!

 Plan on taking your pooch on a plane?
 Here’s a list of airline regulations for dogs and cats covering 160 different airlines so you can find exactly what you’re looking for.
+If you can, we’d recommend opting for one of the better-known top pet-friendly airlines for traveling with dogs, just to be safe!

 The list includes things like what you’ll need to fly with your dog – including their vaccination certificates – so that you don’t miss a thing and have to turn back at the airport.
 We also have a comprehensive guide on airline approved dog carriers (for cabin travel) as well as airline approved kennels and crates for flying in the cargo hold.